ProyectoPIONERA/AIModelHub/AIModelHub_EDCUI/ui-model-browser/README.md

 ## ✨ Features

 ### ML Asset Management
-- **IA Assets Browser**: Grid/list view of Machine Learning models
+- **AI Assets Browser**: Grid/list view of Machine Learning models
-- **Asset Creation**: Full form with validation to create new IA assets
+- **Asset Creation**: Full form with validation to create new AI assets
 - **Asset Details**: Detailed view of each asset with all metadata
 - **Advanced Filters**: By storage type, format, ML task, etc.